-What is Sudan Grass?
+What Is Sorghum-Sudan Grass?

 Tips for Planting Sudan Grass

-Soil temperatures of at least 60°F are required for this cover crop to germinate.
+Soil temperatures of at least 60 F are required for this cover crop to germinate.
 Repeated mowing can increase the root system, leading to greater penetration in compacted soil.
 In fact, this cover crop should be mowed several times in the season to prevent it from setting seed.

-Why Grow Sorghum Sudan Grass?
+Why Grow Sorghum-Sudan Grass?

+Sorghum-Sudan grass is a great cover crop for revitalizing worn-out, "farmed-out" soils because is adds a lot of organic matter and bulk to the soil.
 It grows so quickly, especially in temperate regions, that it creates a thick stand that cannot be penetrated by weeds.
 It's also very tolerant of heat and drought, making it hardy.
-And the first frost will kill it - so it's great to leave over winter as a dead residue to protect against soil erosion.
+In addition, Sorghum-Sudan grass is killed by the first frost so it's great to leave over winter as a dead residue to protect against soil erosion.